elugens/hello-javascript/docs/bonus-javascript-design-patterns/additional-patterns/mixin-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> A mixin is a JavaScript object that has methods that other classes can utilize without having to inherit from it.
-In other words, a mixin provides methods for implementing a certain behavior, but we don't use it on its own; rather use it to add the behavior to other classes.<br/>
+      <strong>Interview Response:</strong> A mixin is a JavaScript object with methods that other classes can use without inheriting it.
+In other words, a mixin provides methods for implementing a specific behavior, but we don't use it on its own; instead, we use it to add the behavior to other classes.<br/>
     </div>
     <div>
 </div><br />